Skip to Main Content

 Challenging environment

+We anticipate the competition in the Swiss banking centre will intensify even further.
+The aim must be to collaborate with the political community to maintain the good framework for Switzerland as a financial centre.
 Equally important is that people’s trust in the financial centre be strengthened while also highlighting the important role played by banks, particularly that of domestic banks, with respect to society and the economy.

 Continuing the strategy

+Zürcher Kantonalbank is adhering to its strategy.
+We have a business policy focused on continuity that prioritises the universal bank strategy, the bank’s high level of security and stability, as well as its proximity to clients.
 We are also driving income diversification forward, in particular through a balanced product portfolio and a broad range of services in the investment and pension business.
 In the individual clients and SME core segments, we are striving to expand on our standing as a top-ranked bank.
+All internal activities are focused on increasing quality and efficiency.
+Great importance is attached to the Zürcher Kantonalbank brand.
+We want to be perceived as the most highly appreciated bank across Switzerland, both in the physical and digital worlds.

-Sustainability as an integral component of our business model
+Sustainability as part of the business model

 Sustainability is an integral component of our business model.
 We incorporate the criteria of ecological, social and economic sustainability into everything we do and are guided by the United Nations Sustainable Development Goals and the Paris Agreement.
-We support our corporate and retail clients with banking services on the path to net zero by 2050.
+We support our clients with banking services on the path to a more sustainable future.
+We make our contribution to social responsibility through our strong and locally rooted social commitment, and by ensuring comprehensive access to financial services, especially for the target groups defined by the Cantonal Banking Act on Zürcher Kantonalbank.